Congress Democracy & Elections Executive Branch

 Gaps in Law Addressing the Death of a Contingent Election Candidate

 Section 4 of the 20th Amendment grants Congress the power to establish laws outlining procedures for the “death of any of the persons” from whom the House or Senate may choose in contingent elections.
 However, in the 91 years since Section 4’s ratification, no law has been enacted pursuant to this enumerated power.
-There have been various attempts to address this issue, including legislation introduced by Senator Paul Simon in the 1990s to designate replacement candidates and more recent efforts by Senator Robert Portman in 2021 and Representative Mike Johnson in 2023—before becoming Speaker—to establish a panel of experts to recommend Section 4 policy considerations.
-Yet, these proposals have been unsuccessful and largely ignored.
+There have been various attempts to address this issue, including legislation introduced by Sen. Paul Simon in the 1990s to designate replacement candidates and more recent efforts by Sen. Robert Portman in 2021 and Rep. Mike Johnson in 2023—before becoming speaker—to establish a panel of experts to recommend Section 4 policy considerations.
+Yet these proposals have been unsuccessful and largely ignored.

 As a practical matter, enacting a Section 4 law in the aftermath of a candidate’s death might face hurdles unless it was in the interest of the party that controlled both houses of Congress and the White House.
 If a deceased candidate’s party did not hold the White House and majorities in Congress, the opposite party could block a replacement from running in a contingent election, leaving the deceased candidate’s party and voters unrepresented.